Van the preacher man

 The screenplay was written by Herb Meadow from his own story and it has certain interesting features.
 I like the way that three soldiers, two in gray and one in blue, return home together to the tune of Johnny Comes Marching Home and they are perfectly at ease with each other.
 They were friends before the war and see no reason to change that, and the camaraderie of the soldier who has undergone such an ordeal, on either side, is great – far greater than the prejudiced hatreds of the non-combatant townspeople.
 Meadow was a very experienced writer of TV Western shows and had also worked on the Joel McCrea film Stranger on Horseback.

 One slightly odd aspect of the screenplay, though, is that all the women are unpleasant.
 Well, almost.
 When Luke gets back he finds that his parsonage is inhabited by a squatter, an orphan tomboy girl, Lissie (Joanne Woodward in her first film role) who will shoot as soon as blink, and lies and steals with abandon.
 You want to punch her.
 The wife of one of the Rebs spits hatred at Luke and is generally spiteful.
+She deserves to be punched out too.
 Then there’s a former flame, Georgina (Allison Hayes), who is as arrogant as she is high and mighty.
+Punch.
 Her drunken mother is even worse.
+Wham, bam.
 They’re a ghastly crew, the lot of ‘em.
 Only the brothel madam Selma (Jean Willes) shows some decency and friendship to the returning soldier.

 Selma and the preacher